Dasding1/Dasding/_journal/2024-05 About a strange dream.md

 <p align="justify">

 The internet has created this funny situation in which the ascetic's cave is millimeters away from the prostitute's lair, and yet they remain perfectly immiscible.
-Vehicles were already impactful, but the web surely marks the ultimate victory of time over space.
+I mean, vehicles were already impactful, but the web surely marks the ultimate victory of time over space.
 Virtually, all distances are condensed in a process that perpetually edges toward zero.

 </p>